d3x41/documentation-dev/md/tools/packages.md

 ### kaisen-documentation
 This package is simply an offline implementation of the entire https://kaisenlinux.org/documentation/ domain in order to access the centralized documentation without requiring an internet connection.

+### kaisen-netinst-configurator
+This package can be considered as a hook that can be installed via the netinstaller.
+This package installs a set of scripts allowing to automate for example the installation of packages, the complete installation of guests on virtual hosts etc...
+This package is useless on a live ISO.

+### kaisen-cli-tools
+This metapackage was created to list the tools available directly via a terminal and is installed for the "CONSOLE only" ISO, allowing to have a fully console-based live, without X server or preinstalled GUI.

 ### veracrypt
 Tool to HDD, SSD and system disks encryption.